 Sarita Cargas, email@example.com

 Every nation on Earth has accepted the language of human rights.
 The 1948 Universal Declaration of Human Rights, UDHR, was adopted East and West.
 Every single nation state has adopted one, if not all ten, of the human rights conventions that make up the body of international human rights law.
 This course will examine how it is that scholars can argue that human rights are truly universal.
 We will look at the texts and events throughout history that have contributed to the idea of rights, and we will examine the current debates.
-(This includes the so-called Asian Values debate which claims that human rights are a tool of Western oppression.)
-Thus, we will study the contributions of the major world religions and philosophies as well as the important events in the West that determined the language of human rights.
-We’ll study how the historic UDHR came to be written and what the status of it’s legacy is at present.
+We will also study current issues in human rights.

 Readings and Texts

 The books are: The Evolution of Human Rights: Visions Seen by Paul Gordon Lauren

 Either: I am Malala, Malala Yousafzai or A Long Way Gone, Ishmael Beah